On the stability of multi-dimensional rarefaction waves I: the energy estimates: Introduction

 \item To implement the Nash-Moser iteration schemes, \cite{AlinhacWaveRare1} introduced a chain of weighted Sobolev type spaces (based on anisotropic Littlewood-Paley decomposition) to handle the normal derivatives.
 The scheme and estimates in \cite{AlinhacWaveRare1} indeed suffer from loss of normal derivatives due the the degeneration of weight functions.
 This loss persists even for one dimensional rarefaction waves.
 In particular, since the smallness in \cite{AlinhacWaveRare1} is posed on the time interval, it does not provide error estimates which measures the closeness of the solution to the one dimensional rarefaction waves.

-We obtain top order estimates which quantify the perturbations relative to one dimensional case in terms of the small parameter $\varepsilon$.
-In particular, we can clarify the geometry of rarefaction fronts $C_u$ by the second fundamental form $\chi$.
-The vanishing of $\chi$ indicates that solution reduces to one dimensional rarefaction waves. \end{itemize}
+{We obtain top order estimates which quantify the perturbations relative to one dimensional case in terms of the small parameter $\varepsilon$.
+In particular, we can characterize the geometry of the rarefaction front $C_u$ by the second fundamental form $\chi$.
+The vanishing of $\chi$ indicates that solution reduces to 1-D rarefaction waves.
+See Section \ref{Sec:Riemann-Problem} for the picture of the rarefaction front geometry. } \end{itemize}